intave/documentation/guides/i01-getting-started.md

 1. If you haven't downloaded Intave yet, please do so now.
 Visit the [download page](https://app.intave.de/download) and download the `Latest` branch.
 2. Copy the `.jar` file into your server's `plugins` folder.
-Please keep in mind Intave is a **Spigot** plugin, not a BungeeCord plugin (you can however add BungeeCord support to Intave by using [Proxy Support](/guide/i03-proxy.html))
+Please keep in mind Intave is a **Spigot** plugin, not a BungeeCord plugin.
+You can add BungeeCord support to Intave by using [Proxy Support](/guide/i03-proxy.html).
 3. Start your server and Intave should load, notifying you with an error that your hardware is not verified.

 ### Hardware Verification